 Step 5 – Add the collage to your design.

 These techniques and products faded away over decades until the new methods we introduce allow you to design your own online and have a one-off silk print created.
-With our extensive knowledge of fabric printing, we offer full-color print onto 100% silk using the latest specialist printing method which will save the ink deep in the fiber of the fabric, creating a permanent vibrant print.
+With our extensive knowledge of fabric printing, we offer full-color print onto 100% silk using the latest reactive printing methods.
+This specialist printing method bonds the dyes to the fabric fibers to create long-lasting, superior color depth, and rub fastness.
 Printed and produced in-house, we offer you an extremely high-quality real silk (not synthetic) with your design, or photos printed on silk for small pieces or long runs.
 We are a one-stop for single silk prints and one of the only silk printing companies around.
-We buy the plain and perfect silk from a specialist expert provider with over 100 years of supplying the finest silk fabrics to the fashion, interiors and bridal industries, then we expertly apply your design ensuring the highest print and production standards are being met.
+We buy the plain and perfect silk from a specialist expert provider with over 100 years of supplying the finest silk fabrics to the fashion, interiors, and bridal industries, then we expertly apply your design ensuring the highest print and production standards are being met.
 If you are thinking about silk printing vs. screen printing the short run solution will win hands down.

 All of our fabrics are printed at 200dpi.
 This works for us as it combines a great quality as well as a good file weight.
 In order to avoid resizing and interpolation, we recommend that you scale your image to 100% at 200dpi.
 Our design interface works with a traffic light system that acts as a quality marker for your designs.
 This will show you whether the resolution is too low for printing.
 When you re-upload your design with a highest resolution, the traffic lights will change color, showing you're good to go.
 A message will pop up alongside the traffic lights to let you know if the resolution is too low or if you have a good quality image.